Sponsored

 6. No matter how long the solar credit is valid, it can only be used once per installation.

-The solar rebate is part of the Renewable Energy Target, an Australian Government scheme to encourage additional electricity generation from sustainable and renewable sources.
+The solar system rebate is part of the Renewable Energy Target, an Australian Government scheme to encourage additional power generation from sustainable and renewable sources.
 It can fluctuate in price, as it is linked to the value of the small certificates.
-To keep it simple – the rebate is usually applied to the advertised price already, so any quote you are given has the rebate already deducted, as per standard industry practice.
-The STC rebate scheme applies for systems up to 100 kW.
+The price you see already includes the rebate.

 Large-scale renewable energy target